Rade Basta: Political positions

 Basta is a supporter of nuclear power and argued that Serbia should build a nuclear power plant to ensure a stable supply of electricity.
 He also proposed that the government of Serbia should establish the National Corporation for Atomic Energy.
 He also stated that the Serbian-Russian Humanitarian Center in Niš should be abolished, and that Serbia needs to open a scientific-research center for nuclear technologies with the United States and European Union.
+He has supported the mass protests that began in May 2023.

-Basta supports sanctioning Russia due to their invasion of Ukraine.
+Basta supports sanctioning Russia due to their invasion of Ukraine and he has been vocally supportive of Ukraine.
+This prompted reaction from JS, which is opposed to introducing sanctions.

 Personal life

 By profession, Basta claims to be an economist.
 He was formerly a kickboxer, a policeman, and a professor of physical education.
 He received the "Captain Miša Anastasijević" award in December 2012 for his contribution to the development of entrepreneurship and social creativity.
 He served as the director of FK Radnički Niš from December 2016 to November 2017.
 He resides in Belgrade.